Beaver

 Beavers build dams and lodges using tree branches, vegetation, rocks and mud; they chew down trees for building material.
-Dams restrict water flow, and lodges serve as shelters.
+Dams restrict water flow, forming ponds, and lodges (usually built in ponds) serve as shelters.
 Their infrastructure creates wetlands used by many other species, and because of their effect on other organisms in the ecosystem, beavers are considered a keystone species.
 Adult males and females live in monogamous pairs with their offspring.
-After their first year, the young help their parents repair dams and lodges; older siblings may also help raise newly-born offspring.
+After their first year, the young help their parents repair dams and lodges; older siblings may also help raise newly born offspring.
 Beavers hold territories and mark them using scent mounds made of mud, debris, and castoreum—a liquid substance excreted through the beaver's urethra-based castor sacs.
 Beavers can also recognize their kin by their anal gland secretions and are more likely to tolerate them as neighbors.

 Historically, beavers have been hunted for their fur, meat, and castoreum.
 Castoreum has been used in medicine, perfume, and food flavoring; beaver pelts have been a major driver of the fur trade.
 Before protections began in the 19th and early 20th centuries, overhunting had nearly exterminated both species.
-Their populations have since rebounded, and they are both listed as species of least concern by the IUCN Red List of mammals.
-In human culture, the beaver symbolizes industriousness and is the national animal of Canada.
+Their populations have since rebounded, and they are listed as species of least concern by the IUCN Red List of mammals.
+In human culture, the beaver symbolizes industriousness, especially in connection with construction; it is the national animal of Canada.